-Most people know that human resources departments handle things like hiring and paying employees, but they are often tasked with lesser-known responsibilities as well.
-At large companies, an entire team of HR professionals may divvy up these tasks into smaller units, such as managing employee safety or setting up employee benefits programs.
+Most people know that human resources (HR) departments handle things like hiring and paying employees, but they are often tasked with lesser-known responsibilities as well.
+At large companies, an entire team of HR professionals may divide up these tasks into smaller units, such as managing employee safety or setting up employee benefits programs.
 At smaller businesses, however, the business owner and an administrative assistant may manage HR functions with HR software.
-Regardless of company size, HR serves many roles within an organization, and they can be divided into 10 core functions.
+Regardless of company size, HR serves many roles within an organization and they can be divided into 10 core functions.

 Human resources is the term used to describe functions within a company that support people within the workplace.
 Some firms refer to the HR role as “people operations,” a more human-focused evolution from the outdated “personnel department.”

 The core human resources functions cover all people-related worker activities, from the time employees are recruited and hired to the time they retire or leave the company.
-Here are the 10 core functions of HR that all of the best HR software offers:
+Here are the 10 core functions of HR that all of the best HR software offers.

 HR employees known as recruiters or talent managers identify your hiring needs, create the job descriptions, post the jobs and manage the candidates to ensure you hire the best talent for the job.
 You can also use staffing firms and executive search firms to help you find and recruit talent for your business.

-Employees know when they’re being discriminated against or treated unfairly, and that affects their productivity and loyalty and, in turn, your bottom line.
+Employees know when they’re being discriminated against or treated unfairly and that affects their productivity and loyalty and, in turn, your bottom line.